 The original peyote heart ring pattern was a free tutorial that I made when I was writing for The Spruce Crafts.
 The peyote heart ring word chart can be found at the link at the end of the post, but is no longer available at The Spruce Crafts site, because they have been slowly removing all the great content that they used to have. (haha - me casting a little shade, but being totally honest!)
-The first version was regular peyote, which made the design a bit square.
+The first version was regular peyote, which made the heart shape a little square.

 When I discovered two drop peyote, it became a little quicker to make and the heart became rounder.

 I still never imagined that I would make many more of them though.
 Fast forward a few years and it is one of my most requested designs.

 This year, I made quite a few of them in my son's baseball team colors of blue and yellow (UCSB Gauchos).
 I try to never make two exactly the same - and Miyuki is very accommodating by providing a wide variety of blue and yellow delica beads.

 This neon pink one was fun too.
 It was made with a friend in mind, but it wasn't something she requested.
 When she finally did ask for one, I showed her the one I made with her in mind, and it was perfect.
 Nice that it worked out that way.

 More recently, I've started trying to vary the band or heart.
 This one works great as a pride ring - but it's also great for someone who just likes rainbow colors.